PMET-public/module-data-install/README.md

 **view\_is\_active** - Optional: values = Y/N. Default = N. If a view is set as default for a store, it cannot be deactivated.

 **host** - Optional: Used to set the Base Urls for a site.
 Should just be the domain name (example: luma.com)

+**theme** - Optional: Assigns a theme to the store view.
+This should be the path of the theme directory from the Vendor namespace.
+For example Magento/luma or MagentoEse/venia

 ### Config
 *File Name* - config.json & config.csv